The Best 4K TV

 Slow refresh rate

 The TCL R617 is the only one of our top picks that maxed out at a 60 Hz refresh rate instead of 120 Hz.
 That means it can only show 60 frames per second, compared with 120 for our other picks.
 Even if a video is only filmed in 60 frames per second, a 120 Hz TV can generate extra frames in between each picture to make the video appear clearer.
 However, since our eyes aren’t really used to this, some viewers have found it off-putting.
-Truthfully, refresh rate is will be most relevant to PC gamers using their TVs as a monitor — a lot of games can be played at 120 fps, so you’ll get the full experience of the smoother motion on the screen.
+Truthfully, refresh rate is most relevant to PC gamers using their TVs as a monitor — a lot of games can be played at 120 fps, so you’ll get the full experience of the smoother motion on the screen.

 Why we chose it